 Road Fatalities Per Capita Is Deceiving

 On the surface, Singaporeans may seem to be safer drivers than their counterparts in other developed countries.
 For instance, Singapore has among the lowest road mortality rates per capita in the entire world.
-Based on our analysis of official data issued by the Singapore Traffic Police and statistics compiled by the World Health Organization, we found that Singapore had the 6th least number of road accident-caused fatalities per capita out of the 178 countries assessed for the year of 2013, reporting only 2.96 fatalities per 100,000 people.
-The only countries that could boast fewer fatalities per capita in 2013 were Monaco (0), the Federated States of Micronesia (1.9), Sweden (2.8), the United Kingdom (2.9), and Kiribati (2.9).
-Since 2013, Singapore's road mortality rate per capita has continued to decline, as there were only 2.51 road fatalities per 100,000 persons in 2016.
+Based on our analysis of official data issued by the Singapore Traffic Police and statistics compiled by the World Health Organization, we found that Singapore had the 6th least number of road accident-caused fatalities per capita out of the 178 countries assessed for the year of 2019, reporting only 2.09 fatalities per 100,000 people.
+The only countries that could boast fewer fatalities per capita in 2013 were Antigua & Barbuda (0), the Federated States of Micronesia (0.16), Maldives (1.63), Kiribati (1.92) and Iceland (2.05).
+Since 2013, Singapore's road mortality rate per capita has continued to decline, as there were only 2.09 road fatalities per 100,000 persons in 2019.

-By using this measure, Singapore contrasts unfavorably to countries like the United States, Japan, Germany, Australia, and many other countries that Singapore outperformed on the basis of road mortality per capita.*
+By using this measure, Singapore contrasts unfavorably to countries like Japan, UK, Australia, Canada and many other countries that Singapore outperformed on the basis of road mortality per capita.

 Note that for these other countries, their performance on the basis of road mortality per capita and road mortality per vehicle do not significantly differ.
 This discrepancy may be explained in part by the fact that compared to many highly developed countries, a significantly lower percentage of Singapore's population actually owns a car, while a higher percentage utilize public transit.
-As of 2013, an estimated 42% of Singapore households owned a car.
+As of 2018, an estimated 35% of Singapore households owned a car, down from 42% in 2013.
 This stands in stark contrast to high level of car ownerships in other developed countries.
 Thus, this large portion of the population in Singapore is comparatively infrequently exposed to the risks of travel by motor vehicle, and their likelihood of getting into a car accident is much lower.